RiyadhKh4n/CoinFrog/README.md

 ![LessThan750px](documentation/readme/lessthan750px1.png)

 I wanted to include a favicon because I felt that it would help make the program feel more polished.
 As a result of Heroku not being able to host static files like images I had to use a web-hosted favicon from [favicon.cc](https://www.favicon.cc/).
 The actual icon I decided to use is linked [HERE](https://www.favicon.cc/?action=icon&file_id=686886).
-The limitation of using this is that the favicon will not display in Internet Explorer.
+The limitation of using this is that the favicon will not display on Internet Explorer.

 # Features